12/31/25 PNM Issue update below!

 The County Planning Commission (CPC) started their meeting by stating they were going to hear discussion regarding case number SPR2025-0006 Public Service Company of NM requesting an Amendment to the Paseo Del Norte/North Albuquerque Acres Sector Plan to allow for a public utility structure- an electrical substation on lots 7,8,25 and 26, block 2, North Albuquerque Acres tract 2, located at 11520 and 11601 Palomas AVE.
 NE; zoned SD-RO (residential/Office) and containing 3.56 acres.
 The CPC was also going to hear discussion on CSU2025-0009 Public Service Company of New Mexico requests approval of a “special use” permit for a public Utility-electrical substation on the same lots and location mentioned previously.

-The CPC said they were going to rule on the substation, but that was not the case because approximately 15-20 residents from Sandia Heights voiced their opposition to the preferred transmission line route going along Tramway and claimed they were not informed and included in discussions regarding the preferred transmission line route (even though a letter was sent by the County to the Sandia Heights Neighborhood Association and a meeting was also held with the Sandia Heights Neighborhood by PNM).
+The CPC said they were going to rule on the substation, but that was not the case because approximately 15-20 nearby neighbors voiced their opposition to the preferred transmission line route going along Tramway and claimed they were not informed and included in discussions regarding the preferred transmission line route (even though a letter was sent by the County to the Sandia Heights Neighborhood Association and a meeting was also held with the Sandia Heights Neighborhood by PNM).

 Although Bernalillo County received many more letters strongly favoring approval of the electrical substation than opposing it, the County Planning Commission (CPC) faced a dilemma: while they agreed on the necessity of electrical power and the substation, they felt that the substation and transmission lines are “mutually inclusive.”
 The CPC noted that neighbors from Sandia Heights felt disenfranchised by the PNM regarding discussions about the transmission route.
 As a result, the CPC decided on a 90-day continuance to allow PNM to re-engage with the Sandia Heights Neighborhood about the preferred transmission route.